swiftlang/swift-evolution/proposals/0000-map-sorting.md

 chats.sort { $0.lastMsg.date > $1.lastMsg.date }
 ```

 Most often, however, all we need to determine sorting is a key-path on an element.
 Other times, a comparison closure on its own happens to be inconvenient or inefficient: the base metric might be obtained through non-trivial computation, where a predicate alone instigates code duplication and makes it harder to spot the sorting order.
 When the values are expensive to retrieve, the predicate obscuring the computations also becomes a major obstacle for optimizations, such as trading memory for speed to warrant that each value is computed once per element.
-For clarity, applying the latter to a ϴ(n) operation can speed up sorting by a factor of 10.
-The goal is therefore to introduce an API that decouples the comparison of values from their calculations, favouring optimizations and providing greater convenience for an ample range of uses.
+For clarity, applying the latter to a ϴ(n) operation can speed up sorting by a factor of 10 for an array of 1500 elements.
+The goal is therefore to introduce an API that decouples the comparison of values from their calculations, favouring optimizations and providing greater convenience for an ample range of cases.

 ### Key-paths